nsrau/safe-variable-handler/README.md

 This simple JavaScript library, Safe Variable Handler, is designed to tackle precisely this issue.
 It helps prevent common errors like "Uncaught TypeError" by safely checking if a variable is an array before performing operations like `.map()`.
 If the variable is not an array, the library provides a fallback, preventing your code from breaking.

-> Uncaught ReferenceError: global is not defined <br/>
-> in case of error with vite, please see this discussion: https://github.com/vitejs/vite/discussions/5912

 > in case of error: <br/>
 > TS1192: Module '"/node_modules/safe-variable-handler/safe"' has no default export <br/>
 > resolve with: import * as safe from 'safe-variable-handler'